VESM1VS/AFANGI/Kennsluefni/forritun_lokaverkefni.md

 :warning: Muna að aftengja RX pinna á MP3 spilara meðan kóða er hlaðið upp (e. upload) á Arduino.

 :warning:  DC og Servo vinna ekki samtímis á hvaða pinna sem er.
-Ekki nota pinna 9 og 10, notið aðra sem eru með ~tákn (e. tilda) fyrir framan pinna. <br>
+Ekki nota pinna 9 og 10, notið aðra (t.d.
+5 og 6) sem eru með ~tákn (e. tilda) fyrir framan pinna. <br>
 > servo.h library messes up with the Arduino pwm pins.
 It disables the 9,10 pins even we haven't connected a servo to that.
 We have to use pwm other than (9,10) for the dc motor driver's enable pin.